sabin2000pro/Connect-4/README.md

-# Connect-4
+# Connect-4 - Purpose of Application
-A Connect 4 Game in C that makes use of Data Structures and Algorithms.
+A Connect 4 Game in C that makes use of appropriate Data Structures and Algorithms.
 The game can be played 1vs1 and also against a Computer with an AI Algorithm.

 # How do I run the application?